 - Respiratory illnesses (Lung Cancer)

-- Depression and mental health (this shows up more as irritability and fatigue than in women)
+- Depression and mental health (this shows up more as anger, irritability and fatigue than in women)

 - Musculoskeletal and other injuries (accidents, sports injuries, workplace incidents, concussions)